Fuerteventura: Second conquest of Fuerteventura

-Two major attacks took place in 1740, within a month of each other.
-Two separate bands of English privateers attempted to loot the town of Tuineje.
-These attacks were however successfully averted by the local population and the island's militia.
-This successful repelling of the invaders is celebrated at a re-enactment that takes place in Gran Tarajal every year in October.

 The island's garrison was officially instated in 1708.
 Its colonel assumed the title of Governor at Arms, a hereditary, lifelong appointment which has remained in the Sánchez-Dumpiérrez family.
-In time, this family increasingly garnered power over the other islands through alliances with the family of Arias de Saavedra and the Lady of Fuerteventura.
-During the same year the Assistant Parish of La Oliva and Pájara was created, to become operational in 1711.
-On 17 December 1790, the Assistant Parish of Tuineje was created, which became a new parish division on 23 June 1792 under the bishop Tavira, with lands including part of the Jandía peninsular, and with a population of 1,670 inhabitants.
-1780 saw the start of a barrilla plantation industry.
+In time, this family increasingly garnered power over the other islands through alliances with the Arias de Saavedra family and the Lady of Fuerteventura.
+During the same year, the Auxiliary Parish of La Oliva and Pájara was created, which became operational in 1711.

+After war broke out between Spain and the United Kingdom, two major attacks took place in 1740, within two months of each other.
+Two separate bands of English privateers attempted to loot the town of Tuineje, on 13 October and 24 November.
+These attacks were, however, successfully averted by the local population and the island's militia.
+This successful repelling of the invaders is celebrated at a re-enactment that takes place in Gran Tarajal every year in October.

+1780 saw the start of the barrilla plantation industry.

+On 17 December 1790, the Auxiliary Parish of Tuineje was created, which became a new parish division on 23 June 1792, under Bishop Tavira.
+This included part of the Jandía peninsula, and had a population of 1,670 inhabitants.

 To the present

-In 1852, a free trade zone was extended by Isabella II to the Canary Islands.
+In 1852, a free trade status was granted by Isabella II to the Canary Islands.
+This allowed the islands to become a major international trade hub, exempt from customs duties on imported and exported goods.
 Military island rule, which began in 1708, was finally dissolved in 1859, and Puerto de Cabras (now Puerto del Rosario) - the only municipal seat on the coast - became the new capital.